grobertson/s/README.md

 TO-DO:

 	*clone config from remote with s installed
-	*more complete coverage of ssh options (port forwarding first!)
+	*more complete coverage of ssh options
 	*list/delete/replace keys in ~/.ssh/
 	*list/delete/replace keys on the remote
 	*Needs a "delete" command